KalafSafiya/UniSports-Hub-FE/README.md

 The **UniSports Hub Frontend** provides an interactive and role-based user interface for:
 - 🧑‍💼 **Admins:** Manage users, teams, and event approvals.
-- 🧑‍🏫 **Coaches:** Manage team data, view schedules, and track performance.
+- 🧑‍🏫 **Coaches:** Manage team data, schedules, and track performance.
-- 🧑‍🎓 **Students/Guests:** Register for teams, view announcements, and check upcoming matches.
+- 🧑‍🎓 **Students/Guests:**  View announcements, and check upcoming matches.

 This is the **pre-backend integration version**, serving as the base UI for upcoming API and database connections.